mananmehtaxc/ai-agent-policy-insights/README.md

 ### Summarization Prompt

 ```
-You are a legal assistant.
-Read the following legal document and generate a structured summary with key sections, legal obligations, user rights, and limitations.
+You are a policy analyzer assistant.
+Read the following policy and disclaimer document and generate a structured summary with key sections, legal obligations, user rights, and limitations.

 Document:
 {document_text}